Massachusetts v. EPA: Opinion of the Court

-First, the petitioners were found to have standing.
 Justice Stevens reasoned that the states had a particularly strong interest in the standing analysis.
 The majority cited Justice Holmes' opinion in Georgia v.
 Tennessee Copper Co.
 (1907):

-"The case has been argued largely as if it were one between two private parties; but it is not.
-The very elements that would be relied upon in a suit between fellow-citizens as a ground for equitable relief are wanting here.
-The State owns very little of the territory alleged to be affected, and the damage to it capable of estimate in money, possibly, at least, is small.
-This is a suit by a State for an injury to it in its capacity of quasi-sovereign.
+"This is a suit by a State for an injury to it in its capacity of quasi-sovereign.
 In that capacity the State has an interest independent of and behind the titles of its citizens, in all the earth and air within its domain.
 It has the last word as to whether its mountains shall be stripped of their forests and its inhabitants shall breathe pure air."

+The Court concludes that Massachusetts is entitled to "special solicitude" in the standing analysis because it has "quasi-sovereign interests" and a "concomitant procedural right".